Drohobich, Ukraine, August 2016

 Veronika, Maryanna’s younger daughter, speaks to me in Ukrainian, but can also understand English.
 She presents a perfect way for me to learn the local language.
 Could any teacher have been better or more patient?

 Naturally, I have brought some sweets as a present from another “Veronika” – the most famous bakery in Lviv.
 Maryanna’s daughter Veronika is very excited about the macaroni sweets I brought.
-Macaroni are huge among the teenagers – it is considered “cool” to have them with coffee in a coffee shop.
+Macaron is huge among teenagers – it is considered “cool” to have them with coffee in a coffee shop.
 They are also cool because they are expensive.
 Fitting dress code for the youngsters these days would be round sunglasses and a tattoo.
 Maryanna blames this on the marketing and advertising indoctrination.

 We go for a stroll around Maryanna’s hometown of Drohobich.
 She keeps warning me to walk on the far right side of the pavement, and not near the road.
 Traffic is hectic and the drivers cannot be trusted upon pedestrian safety.
 Drohobich was once an industrial centre backed by oil and salt industry, but that is all gone now.
 What is left is, actually a pleasant, quiet urban Ukrainian style conglomerate.
 A lot of green areas, many apartment blocks and a Soviet centre, all of which are somewhat rundown but not as dramatically as the similar urban areas I have witnessed in Bulgaria, Latvia and Czech Republic.